zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex/overview.md

 description: GovTech’s APEX platform enables Singapore’s public sector to share data conveniently and securely through the use of APIs.
 Find out here.
 ---

+*This page is for APEX On-Prem which will decommission by May 2023.
+Please go to [APEX Cloud](/products/categories/data-and-apis/apex-cloud/overview.html){:target="_blank"} to learn about APEX Cloud which will replace APEX On-Prem.*

 ### Overview

 APEX is a self-service API platform that acts as a centralised and secure API gateway for the government.
 Through APEX, users can easily publish, monitor, and